LAPAROSCOPIC TREATMENT FOR OVARIAN CYSTS

 What should I do on the day of the procedure?

 Unless otherwise specified, you should stop eating and drinking at the following times on the day of the surgery:

 - At midnight for a morning procedure or

 - At 6 am for an afternoon procedure

-What type of anaesthesia will be required when performing cystectomy?
+What type of anesthesia will be required when performing cystectomy?

-Patients are put to sleep under general anaesthesia.
+Patients are put to sleep under general anesthesia.